asya2ross/asya2ross/README.md

 Phone: +34 637 425 956

-⚡ Fun Fact: I’m a geek and a huge animal lover!
+⚡ Fun fact: I’m a geek and a huge animal lover!